sunitj/SuperMoM/IMG/README.md

 ## What does it do exactly?
 * Parses an IMG tar-ball.
 * Consolidates data from all files in the tar-ball and creates a single tab-delimited file for all the data that needs to be loaded in the database.
-* Creates required constraints and indexes.
-* Creates nodes and adds properties from the tab-delimited file into the database.
+* Creates the Neo4j database.

 ## Schema
 ![image](images/graphDB_schema.png)